Carnegie Mellon Institute for Strategy and Technology Courses

 Spring: 12 units

 Good public policy doesn't just "happen."
 Rather, successful policy is the result of thorough research, careful drafting, and successful navigation within the government or non-government organization whose leadership may ultimately promulgate it.
-The course begins with a brief review of government and organizational behavior in a bureaucracy, and the identification of a federal agency's current policy system as a framework to which we will turn throughout the term.
-Study then turns to an overview of legal research skills.
-Though usually the province of law students and attorneys, such skills will enable students to know when policy may be crafted "from scratch"- or where, when, and how policy must conform to larger governing legal or regulatory structures.
-Students will then consider a particular sub-specie of public policy, administrative law, which addresses the special circumstance of regulatory agencies and the statutory regimes that create and govern them.
-The course culminates with students developing and "staffing" a notional policy, modeled on the federal agency policy system studied throughout the term.
-This course may benefit a range of audiences: students considering government and related policy careers; future business leaders who must set standards for business practices, employee behavior, or operations within the confines of governmental regulations; prospective paralegals and attorneys; or anyone interested in exploring "what the rules are" and why.
+The course begins with a brief review of government and organizational behavior in a bureaucracy, and the identification of a federal agency's policy system as a framework to which we will turn throughout the term.
+Study then shifts to an overview of several legal concepts and research skills applicable to federal policy and regulations.
+Though usually the province of law students and attorneys, such skills enable Students to know when policy may be crafted "from scratch" — or where, when, and how policy must conform to larger governing legal or regulatory structure.
+Students then consider a particular public policy subcomponent, administrative law, which addresses the special circumstance of regulatory agencies and the statutory regimes that create and govern the federal policies created thereunder.
+The course culminates with Students developing and "staffing" a notional policy, modeled on the federal agency policy system model studied throughout the term.

 84-338 Analysis of US Presidential Powers